 An employment agreement must not contain anything which is contrary to law or inconsistent with the Employment Relations Act 2000.

-From 06 May 2019, employers will 20 or more employees cannot enter into employment agreements that include trial periods.
+From 06 May 2019, employers with 20 or more employees cannot enter into employment agreements that include trial periods.
 However, they can still use probationary periods.

 Under the Holidays Act 2003, employers must inform employees of their entitlements under that Act and that they can obtain further information about those entitlements from a union (if they are a member) or the Department of Labour.
 This information must be given to the employee at the same time that the employee enters into the employment agreement.